chavez-lab/protocols/3_Running_Jupyter_on_Pines/README.md

 Sometimes, it becomes the case where your desktop does not have enough computational resources (e.g. memory, disk space, etc) to run your Bioinformatics/computational tasks.
 Jupyter lab is my preferred environment of writing code, and it can also be accessed through the Pines cluster.
 Here are the steps to run it.

-There is a script in the file path `:/mnt/beegfs/shares/chavez_lab/expanse/scripts/`.
+There is a script in the file path: `/mnt/beegfs/shares/chavez_lab/expanse/scripts/`.
 You can see what the script contains using the following commands:
 ```bash
 ssh pines
 #Enter your password